Menu

 Membership responsibility amounts – Amounts needed to be paid by the member for medical costs that are not shareable with the ClearShare community.

 Membership limitation – A specified medical condition for which medical needs arising from or associated with the condition are ineligible for reimbursement from the Benevolent Fund.
-An associated condition is one that is caused directly and primarily by the medical condition that is specifically ineligible.
+An associated condition is one that is caused directly and primarily by a medical condition that is specifically ineligible.
 The membership limitation will be issued during the application process and may be subject to medical record review.
-Membership limitations (excluding cancer) do not apply to office visits/urgent care.

 Member plan – A variety of sharing options are available with different annual maximums and sharing limits, as selected in writing on the membership application or enrollment portal and approved by ClearShare.